 You can reroll the connections between sockets on an item with an Orb of Fusing, discussed in a future section on Currency items.
 Note, however, that 5- and 6-link items take a very large number of rerolls on average (6-links, for example, take an average of a thousand or so rerolls, and bad streaks of luck can extend that to two or three thousand quite easily).

 Active & Support Gems

 This is done through Support Gems.
-A Support Gem does nothing by itself, or when placed in an unlinked socket - in particular, Support Gems never directly provide any bonus to your character.
-However, placing an active skill gem in a socket that is connected by a Link to a support gem allows the support to modify the active skill.
+A Support Gem does nothing by itself, or when placed in an unlinked socket - in particular, Support Gems never directly provide any bonus to your character by themselves.
+However, placing an Active Skill Gem in a socket that is connected by a Link to a Support Gem allows the support to modify the active skill.
 Mousing over a Support gem will display a list of your active skills, showing which ones it can and cannot modify.

 (Players of the Final Fantasy games might recognize this as similar to some of FF's Materia systems.)